‘RHONJ’ Star Melissa Gorga, 40, Stuns In A Cut-Out Swimsuit

-Melissa Gorga is showing some skin a skimpy cut-out swimsuit.
-The Real Housewives of New Jersey star revealed her seriously toned body in a black and white stripy one-piece in a new snap shared to her Instagram account this week, posing for the camera as she enjoyed some outdoor time.
+Melissa Gorga is showing some skin a skimpy, cut-out swimsuit.
+The Real Housewives of New Jersey star revealed her seriously toned body in a black-and-white, stripy one-piece in a new snap shared to her Instagram account this week, posing for the camera as she enjoyed some outdoor time.

 The bikini snap was the second in a group of three photos she treated her 1.7 million followers to on the social media site on May 7 as she gave a sneak peek inside the latest Fab Fit Fun subscription box.

 The stunning reality star – who turned 40-years-old on March 21 – could be seen rocking the fun swimwear look on a blue patterned blanket while striking a pose on the grass.
-Gorga was proudly showing off her toned figure in the photo, flashing just a little flesh via the side cut-outs along the side of her swimsuit.
+Gorga was proudly showing off her toned figure in the photo, flashing just a little flesh via the cut-outs along the side of her swimsuit.

 The mom of three had her brunette hair flowing down and covered her eyes with a pair of dark sunglasses.

-In the third photo of the batch, Melissa covered up her bathing suit a little more by wearing a black and white floral shirt-dress over the monochrome swimsuit as she shimmied back and forth or the camera in a Boomerang video she shared with her more than 1 million followers.
+In the third photo of the batch, Melissa covered up her bathing suit a little more by wearing a black-and-white, floral shirt-dress over the monochrome swimsuit as she shimmied back and forth for the camera in a Boomerang video she shared with her more than 1 million followers.

 View this post on Instagram